 My dogs find the noise and the lights terrifying — and they’re not alone.
 Some dogs — not all — are noise sensitive.
 Their anxiety can be for short periods or long after the loud noise.
 Signs include panting, shaking, yawning, seeking comfort from you, hiding, peeing or pooping or even harming themselves.
 If your dog’s discomfort is minor, there are things you can do at home to help them.
 If your dog has a more severe reaction, speak to your veterinarian.
-No dog should have to live in terror on the 4th of July … or any day when fireworks are present.
+No dog should have to live in terror on Memorial Day, the 4th of July … or any day when fireworks are present.

 An article by Stanley Coren, Ph.D., F.R.S.C. in Psychology Today, discusses the results of a 2015 noise-sensitivity study done in Oslo, Norway, by Linn Mari Storengen and Frode Lingaas from the Faculty of Veterinary Medicine and Biosciences in the Norwegian University of Life Sciences.
 The study found that a bit more than one out of every five dogs was reported to be fearful of noises (loud noises, heavy traffic, thunderstorms and, of course, fireworks).
 Interestingly, the study of 5,257 dogs (from 17 different breed clubs) found female dogs to be more fearful of noises than males, plus some dog breeds to be more fearful.
 Of the 17 breeds in the study, those that seemed most afraid were Soft Coated Wheaten Terriers, Shiba Inus and Norwegian Buhunds.
 The study also found that neutered dogs were more likely to be fearful when compared to intact dogs and older dogs were more likely to be fearful than younger dogs.
 The author concludes that this study suggests that noise-related anxiety behavior may be the result of physiology and heredity.

-So what can you do for your dog when the 4th of the July — or Big Bang Day as dogs think of it — approaches?
+So what can you do for your dog when the Memorial Day, the 4th of July or another firework-related summer holiday approaches?
 Here’s what I do.
 First, I tackle the noise by turning the television up loud and closing all windows and doors.
 Next, I close all the blinds and curtains so they can’t see the flashes.
 And last, I give them a chewable natural calming aid.
 But that’s just me.
 We reached out to the Dogster Facebook community and asked for their best tips, and we got plenty of them.
 See if one of these could help you when it comes to dealing with dogs and fireworks: